High-Quality Visually-Guided Sound Separation from Diverse Categories: Method

-\textbf{Audio-Visual Feature Interaction Module.} The key to achieving successful audio-visual separation lies in effectively utilizing visual information to separate visually-indicated sound sources.
+\textbf{Audio-Visual Feature Interaction Module.} The key to audio-visual separation lies in effectively utilizing visual information to separate visually-indicated sound sources.
 Therefore, the interaction between audio and visual modalities at the feature level becomes crucial.
-Existing approaches typically concatenate audio and visual features at the bottleneck~\cite{gao2019co,chatterjee2021visual} and pass them to the decoder for further fusion.
-In this paper, we propose a novel audio-visual feature interaction module to enhance this capability.
-Concretely, given the visual footage $v$, we first use a pre-trained ResNet-18~\cite{he2016deep} visual backbone $\mathbf{Enc_v}$ to extract the global embedding $\boldsymbol{v} := \mathbf{Enc_v}(v) \in \mathbb{R}^{C}$.
-Since the number of channels in the visual embedding $\boldsymbol{v}$ matches that of $\boldsymbol{f_a}$, we can omit the modality notation.
-Next, we tile $\boldsymbol{v}$ to match the shape of $\boldsymbol{f_a}$, resulting in visual feature maps $\boldsymbol{f_v}$.
-Subsequently, the audio and visual feature maps are concatenated and fed into the feature interaction module (FIM): $\hat{\boldsymbol{f_a}} := \mathbf{FIM}([\boldsymbol{f_a}, \boldsymbol{f_v}])$, where $\hat{\boldsymbol{f_a}} \in \mathbb{R}^{C \times \frac{T}{16} \times \frac{F}{16}}$.
-The details of the $\mathbf{FIM}$ module are illustrated in \cref{fig: module}(b), encompassing ResNet blocks and a time-frequency attention block that facilitate the establishment of audio-visual associations in both local and global regions.
+Existing approaches often concatenate audio and visual features at the bottleneck~\cite{gao2019co,chatterjee2021visual} and pass them to the decoder for further fusion.
+This design, however, imposes a dual task on the decoder: to integrate visual cues while simultaneously reconstructing the audio signal.
+We hypothesize that enabling further audio-visual interaction at the bottleneck could potentially enhance the separation performance.
+To this end, we explore different interaction manners and propose an audio-visual feature interaction module to improve this capability (see \cref{tab:fim}).
+We spatially tile $\boldsymbol{v}$ to match the shape of $\boldsymbol{f_a}$, resulting in visual feature maps $\boldsymbol{f_v}$.
+Subsequently, the audio and visual feature maps are concatenated along channel dimension and fed into the feature interaction module (FIM): $\hat{\boldsymbol{f_a}}:= \mathbf{FIM}([\boldsymbol{f_a}, \boldsymbol{f_v}])$, where $\hat{\boldsymbol{f_a}} \in \mathbb{R}^{C \times \frac{T}{32} \times \frac{F}{32}}$.
+The details of the module are illustrated in \cref{fig: ca}(b), including two ResNet blocks and a Time-Frequency Attention block to facilitate capturing audio-visual associations within both local and global regions.